 Putting the Garden to Bed

-With the arrival of autumn, as the leaves begin to change color and fall, acorns drop, temperatures cool and the daylight hours wane.
-As the summer harvest draws to a close, with the first frosts not too far away, it can be very tempting to forget all about the garden until next spring.
-But if you are willing to spend some time cleaning up the garden debris and protecting your plants and soil, it will be well worth the effort.
-When next spring arrives, you will be ready to plant sooner, your soil will be healthier, and your pest and disease problems will be minimal.
+With the first frosts not too far away, it can be very tempting to forget all about the garden until next spring.
+But if you are willing to spend some time cleaning up garden debris and protecting your plants and soil, it will be well worth the effort.
+When next spring arrives, you’ll be ready to plant sooner, your soil will be healthier, and your pest and disease problems will be minimal.

-Cleaning up the Garden: To remove insect eggs or disease pathogens from garden tools, rinse materials in a 10 percent bleach solution (1 part household bleach to 9 parts water).
-It is best to dry tools completely before storing.
-Leaving crops to decompose in the garden is a bad idea.
-They become a place for pests and disease pathogens to spend the winter.
+Decomposing crops become a place for pests and disease pathogens to spend the winter.
 Remove finished and diseased plants.
-Chop up all other plant material into smaller pieces and add them to your compost pile.
-Be sure to add “brown” (chopped, fallen leaves) to your compost pile, and cover.
+Chop up all non-diseased plants into smaller pieces and add them to your compost pile.
+Be sure to add “brown” material (chopped, fallen leaves) to your compost pile, and cover.
 Cleaning up weeds is equally important, since pests like to overwinter there too.
 If you have fruit trees, make sure to clean up all dead and rotting fruit.
 Don’t forget your perennials; pull away and compost dead leaves and blossoms.